 Increase in self-radicalised ‘lone wolf’ attackers

-Data from the latest Global Terrorism Index shows a rise of individual, unaffiliated terrorist attackers in the West.
+Data from the Global Terrorism Index shows the rise of individual, unaffiliated terrorist attackers in the West.

-More terrorist events are being committed at the hands of ‘lone wolf’ attackers in the West, according to the latest Global Terrorism Index.
+More terrorist attacks are being committed at the hands of ‘lone wolf’ attackers in the West, according to the latest Global Terrorism Index.

 Long-term data reveals the proportion of unaffiliated attacks, or attacks committed by individuals unaffiliated to a terrorist group, has risen from under five per cent in the mid-1970s to above 70 per cent for the period between 2014 and 2018.

 The rise reflects two distinct trends: the fall in organised far-left political terrorism, and the increase in far-right mass or spree shootings, usually carried out by an individual who was self-radicalised or radicalised primarily via the Internet, rather than by in-person contact with other far-right individuals or groups.

 In general, far-right terrorists are less likely to be formally affiliated with a group than other terrorists, according to the data.

 The Global Terrorism Database attributes terrorist attacks to specific groups, such as Islamic State of Iraq and the Levant, or broader identity groups or ideologies, such as white nationalist extremists, anti-Muslim extremists.